Notes on the Geography of Tanzania: Zanzibar

 Some of the improvements are no improvement at all.

-Activities must be provided, in this case with a film festival in the town's fort.
+Tourists need activities such as this film festival in the town's fort.

 And still more, this one in the house of Cowasjee Dinshaw, a Parsee from Surat.
 Dinshaw (1827-1900) was based in Aden but had offices in Mombasa and Zanzibar.
-For a time, this building also served as the American consulate; later, in 1930, Gandhi is said to have stayed here with the Dinshaws.
+For a time, this building also served as the American consulate; Gandhi is said to have stayed here in 1930.

 Tradition hasn't been entirely washed away by the tourist tide.
 Here, a fine Omani door with residents none too eager to be photographed.